Lean Six Sigma Black Belt Graduate Certificate

 Transfer Work and Time Limit

 A minimum of 15 semester hours of graduate work is required to complete a graduate certificate.
 No more than one-fifth (20 percent) of the minimum required credit hours for a graduate certificate may be transferred from another university.
 All transfer work must meet Graduate College transfer policies.
+No more than 40% of coursework towards the requirements of a graduate certificate can be completed prior to admission to the certificate program.
 Only transfer work earned in graduate-level course with grade of “B” or higher taken within three years of admission may be considered.
+All coursework used to complete an ASU graduate certificate must be completed within a six-year time limit.
 Please work with the Graduate Academic Advisor after admission if you have transfer work you would like to apply to the certificate.

 Students must maintain continuous enrollment and complete the program within six years.
 Registration in at least one credit hour every fall semester and spring semester is required.
 Summer registration is required for students completing the culminating experience or graduation from the program.
 To maintain continuous enrollment the credit hour must appear on the student’s Plan of Study or be IEE 595 Continuing Registration or be a graduate level course.

 Graduate students planning to discontinue registration for a semester or more must submit a Leave of Absence Request to the Graduate College.
 This request must be submitted and approved before the anticipated semester of non-registration.
 Students may request to maintain continuous enrollment without course registration for a maximum of two semesters during their entire program.